“What’s the best RPM to shift gears in racing?”

 Precision Gear Change Targets

 No more feel.
 No more guessing.
-Instead, precise gear shift targets.
+Instead, precise gear shifts at the best RPMs.

-Whilst your competitors carry on with their old methods, you can be confident you know exactly how to maximise everything your engine has to offer.
+Whilst your competitors carry on with their old methods you can be confident.
+Confident you know exactly how to maximise everything your engine has to offer.

 Driving a racing car consistently on the limit to extract every last 1/10th is challenging enough.

-The last thing anyone wants to do is leave time on the table.
+The last thing anyone wants to do is leave lap time on the table.

 Ok.
 Let’s get into this then.